 - Long-lasting residual disinfection capacity throughout water systems (up to 72 hours, chlorine only 2-6 hours)

 - Steady bactericidal action within a broad pH Bandwith (pH 4-10).

 - No build-up of resistance by microorganisms.

-- Higher efficiency in the removal of iron and managese compounds.
+- Higher efficiency in the removal of iron and manganese compounds.

-- Less sewage load by strong decrease in building of organic halogen combinations, provides THM control.
+- Less sewage load by a strong decrease in the building of organic halogen combinations provides THM control.

 - High operational safety.

-- No adverse taste and odour effects in the disinfected water.
+- No adverse taste and odor effects in the disinfected water.

 - Bounded chlorine building is strongly suppressed.

-- Does not react with water to form hypochlorous acid.
+- Do not reacts with water to form hypochlorous acid.

 - Removes biofilm very effectively from pipeline & various system parts.